rohitmahali01/LIT-RAG/how_to_use_using_api.md

 ###  Using the API with cURL

-Once the server is running, you can easily test the endpoint from your terminal using `cURL`.
+Once the server is running, you can easily test the endpoint from your terminal using `CURL`.

 **Replace the placeholders** (`YOUR_BEARER_TOKEN`, the document URL, and your questions) in the command below: